 Instructions

-In a large sauce pan, add all the ingredients except the vegetables and bring to a boil.
+- Get out a large pan and heat to medium heat.
+Add in the water and all the ingredients except the vegetables and bring to a boil.

-Divide green beans and peppers evenly among your jars.
+- Divide green beans and peppers evenly among your 5 pint jars.

 The nutritional information is approximate because it will be dependent on how many green beans you use and how many jars (I used 5 jars).
 But the nutrition for about ¼ of a pint jar which is roughly 10 green beans is: